ryan-mcclue/musings/tower-of-knowledge.md

 VP9 is a open source Google video coding format

 When people say vector operations, they mean SIMD.
-SSE registers are 128bits (4 bytes) XMM, AVX are 256bits (8 bytes) YMM
+SSE registers are 128bits (4 lanes) XMM, AVX are 256bits (8 lanes) YMM
+TODO: performance-aware; vector slightly different properties to sse?

 Average CPU die-size is 100mm².
 GPU much larger at 500mm² as derives more benefits from more control units, i.e. parallelisation